-Figure 6 - Eurobodalla Cycling Club
+Figure 6 - Early Photo of Eurobodalla Cycling Club

-Council has been constructing shared paths for the last 25 years.
+Council has been constructing shared paths since 1988.
 Recently the amount provided has increased significantly through increased allocations and support for community groups undertaking construction works.

-In 1984 Council constructed the first stage of the Beach Road Shared Path from Glenella Road to Catlin Ave.
+In 1985 Council constructed the first stage of the Beach Road Shared Path from Glenella Road to Catlin Avenue, Batemans Bay.
 Council developed a Bike Plan in 1988 outlining what it sought to provide.
 A further section on Beach Road was completed in 1989.
-In 1991, construction of the Dalmeny Shared Path from Binalong St to George Noble Park commenced.
+In 1991, construction of the Dalmeny Shared Path from Binalong Street to George Noble Park commenced.

-In 1993, the first stage of the Tuross Shared Path from the Caravan Park to One Tree Point was commenced, the next stage of the Dalmeny Shared Path was constructed and the first stage of the North Narooma Shared Path was commenced.
+In 1993, the first stage of the Tuross Shared Path from the Caravan Park to One Tree Point commenced, the next stage of the Dalmeny Shared Path was constructed and the first stage of the North Narooma Shared Path was commenced.

-In 1995, the Moruya Shared Path from Moruya Hospital along the river to the CBD was commenced.
-This has subsequently been extended to the Moruya TAFE on the southern outskirts of town.
+In 1995, the Moruya Shared Path from Moruya Hospital along the river to the CBD commenced.
+This has subsequently been extended [DN1] to the Moruya TAFE on the southern outskirts of town.

 In 1996, as well as the Moruya project, the Durras Shared Path and Footbridge Project began.
-At this time also, support by Council was commenced of the voluntary group constructing the Tuross Shared Path, which has continued each year to date.
+At this time also, Council commenced supporting the voluntary group constructing the Tuross Shared Path, which has continued each year to date.